Plant DetailShow Menu

 Description

-Canada yew is a conifer in the Taxaceae family found in swampy areas, ravines, stream banks, and lakeshores in Canada and the U.S.A.
-It ranges in from Manitoba, Minnesota, and Iowa eastward to the coast and south as far as Tennessee and North Carolina.
-In NC it is found in the mountains.
+The Canada or American yew is a woody, needled evergreen shrub in the yew family (Taxaceae), native to central and eastern North America.
+It ranges from Manitoba, Minnesota, and Iowa eastward to the coast and south as far as Tennessee and the mountains of North Carolina.
+It has an open, sprawling habit and is sometimes referred to as ground-hemlock.
+The species epithet means "[found] in Canada."

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.